PhilippeDoucette/FCND-Controls-CPP/README.md

 ### Body rate and roll/pitch control (scenario 2) ###

-First, you will implement the body rate and roll / pitch control.
-For the simulation, you will use `Scenario 2`.
-In this scenario, you will see a quad above the origin.
-It is created with a small initial rotation speed about its roll axis.
-Your controller will need to stabilize the rotational motion and bring the vehicle back to level attitude.

-To accomplish this, you will:
+Implemented the body rate and roll / pitch control.

-1. Implement body rate control
+1. Implemented body rate control

- - implement the code in the function `GenerateMotorCommands()`
+ - implemented the code in the function `GenerateMotorCommands()`

  - implement the code in the function `BodyRateControl()`

- - Tune `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot
+ - Tuned `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot

-If successful, you should see the rotation of the vehicle about roll (omega.x) get controlled to 0 while other rates remain zero.
-Note that the vehicle will keep flying off quite quickly, since the angle is not yet being controlled back to 0.
-Also note that some overshoot will happen due to motor dynamics!.

-If you come back to this step after the next step, you can try tuning just the body rate omega (without the outside angle controller) by setting `QuadControlParams.kpBank = 0`.

 2. Implement roll / pitch control
-We won't be worrying about yaw just yet.

- - implement the code in the function `RollPitchControl()`
+ - implemented the code in the function `RollPitchControl()`
- - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot
+ - Tuned `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

-If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
-You should also see the vehicle angle (Roll) get controlled to 0.
+Successful, as the quad leveled itself, though it’ll still be flying away slowly since we’re not controlling velocity/position!
+The vehicle angle (Roll) gets controlled to 0.

 <p align="center">
 <img src="animations/scenario2.jpg" width="500"/>